 Description

 The five private guest houses at Haggerstone are all completely unique, beautifully made with timber and driftwood, and are placed in different settings with uninterrupted views of the turquoise lagoon and uninhabited islands.
 The focus here is very much on barefoot luxury and the houses are open plan, airy and have large decked areas.
-The Tree House has 3 separate buildings with a rope bridge which you cross to reach the bedroom in the tree's canopy.
+The Tree House has three separate buildings with a rope bridge which you cross to reach the bedroom in the tree's canopy.
 The newly built House Mawu has three bedrooms and is a self contained home with thatched roofs and starlit bathrooms.

-The food at Haggerstone Island is the freshest imaginable, with maybe fruit or home made muesli for breakfast, oysters or squid for lunch and lobster barbequed for dinner - all harvested from the island and its surrounds.
+The food at Haggerstone Island is the freshest imaginable, with maybe fruit or home made muesli for breakfast, oysters or squid for lunch and lobster barbecued for dinner - all harvested from the island and its surrounds.
 Food here is fresh, simple and delicious and the sand cay is the ultimate dining area for a candlelit dinner with the waves lapping at your feet.

 Days can be spent here enjoying the beach and the calm waters for swimming and snorkeling - two clear lagoons are located just off the shore's edge and have beautiful coral gardens to explore.
 Birdwatching and beachcombing are other popular activities and the adjacent mainland's beaches provide miles of beach for walking and even 'sandboarding'.
 Helicopter access is available for some spectacular inland sights, fishing locations, tropical waterfalls and it is an unforgettable opportunity to see the Great Barrier Reef from the air.